-If you have been using Arch Linux or other distributions based on Arch such as Manjaro, you might have comes across the term AUR.
-You try to install a new software and someone suggests to install it from AUR.
+If you have been using Arch Linux or other distributions based on Arch such as Manjaro, you might have come across the term AUR.
+You try to install new software and someone suggests installing it from AUR.
 This leaves you confused.

 What is this AUR?
 Why is it used?
 How to use AUR?
 I’ll answer these questions in this article.

 AUR stands for Arch User Repository.
 It is a community-driven repository for Arch-based Linux distribution users.
 It contains package descriptions named PKGBUILDs that allow you to compile a package from source with makepkg and install it via pacman, the package manager in Arch Linux.